On this page

 As at 30 June 2012, it was estimated that 60 900 people were unlawfully in Australia.

-> In 2011–12, the department located about 1900 people working illegally.
+In 2011–12, there were 1928 illegal worker locations in Australia.
 The top three industries illegal workers were employed in included:

-> - agriculture, forestry, and fishing
+- agriculture, forestry, and fishing

 What happens to illegal workers?